Other Names Am Staff |

 Temperament Can be gentle & affectionate with both children and adults.
 This dog is potentially dangerous with other dogs and should be socialized with them early.
 They make a great guard dog |

-Living Conditions Will do ok in apartment. |
+Living Conditions Will do ok in apartment, only if exercised daily. |

 Grooming Little grooming needed |

-Exercise Hight Activity Level.
-Daily walks are needed |
+Exercise Daily walks are needed for this breed |

 Coat Texture Short and stiff |

-Coat Colors Variety of colors |
+Coat Colors The Am Staff comes in a variety of colors including brindles |

 Recognition Continental Kennel Club American Kennel Club New Zealand Kennel Club American Pet Registry Fédération Cynologique Internationale Canadian Kennel Club National Kennel Club |